irundaia/sbt-sassify/README.md

 ## Mixing Sass and web-jars

-[WebJars](http://www.webjars.org) enable us to depend on to depend on client libraries without pulling all dependencies into our own code base manually.
+[WebJars](http://www.webjars.org) enable us to depend on client side libraries without pulling all dependencies into our own code base manually.
 To be able to use WebJars, you should include the `webjar-play` [plugin](https://github.com/webjars/webjars-play) in your library dependencies.

 Compass is a library containing all sorts of reusable functions and mixins for Sass.
 Unfortunately, this library is targeted towards the Ruby implementation of Sass.
 There is a number of useful mixins that can be extracted from it.
 Fortunately, these mixins are wrapped in a web-jar.